Best Gaming Laptops: Holiday 2018by Brett Howse on November 16, 2018 5:30 PM EST

 Along with our quarterly laptop guide, near the end of every year we also like to take a look at the state of the gaming laptop market.
 With a much more cyclical upgrade cycle, gaming laptops tend to evolve in lockstep with the major components inside them.
-For the gaming laptop market, this includes not only more powerful CPUs, but also more unique (for a laptop) components like discrete video cards, mechanical keyboards, and perhaps an IPS panel for better color reproduction over the cheaper VA panels.
+For the gaming laptop market, this includes not only more powerful CPUs, but also more unique (for a laptop) components like discrete video cards, mechanical keyboards, and perhaps an IPS panel or high-refresh TN display.
 All of which come together to make a breed of laptop that is very different from the kinds of machines that define the mainstream and professional markets.

 |Segment||Model||Starting Price (As of writing)|